etokheim/Radio-MnM/README.md

 ### Development

-   1. Follow the steps for a production setup until you are going to execute  setupEnvironment.sh.
-Don't execute it that way.
+   1. Follow the same steps as for a production setup, **except for running the install script**.
+That should be done with the `--development` flag:
-   2. Run the configuration script (notice the argument **--development**):
          ```bash
          $ ./install.sh --development
          ```
-   3. Load the environment variables into the shell you are using:
-         ```bash
-         $ source ./load-dotenv.sh
-         ```
-            - Note: you have to do this for every new shell you want to start the app from.
-Ie. if you restart your computer or open another terminal window, you have to repeat this step.
-   4. Start the app:
+   3. Now you can start the app:
       ```bash
       python3 -m radio_mnm
       ```